kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 Here, all returns of multiple values are to be put inside a named tuple.
 This means that the names are dependent on what the function returns.

+An idea is to let the compiler find the following ): for each expression.
+It's basically an LR parser.